Civil defense siren: Taiwan

 Taiwanese civil defense sirens are erected on police stations and commanded by the nation's Civil Defense Office (民防指揮管制所).
 The government issues air raid warnings, as well as tsunami warnings, through the sirens in conjunction with their own Public Warning System that utilizes 4G LTE cell signals.
-The Taiwanese government also holds annual air-raid drills called Wan-an drills (萬安演習) so the populace can be familiar with what to do in an air raid, given the high risk of war with neighboring Mainland China.
+The Taiwanese government also holds annual air-raid drills called Wan-an drills (萬安演習) so the populace can be familiar with what to do in an air raid, given the high risk of war with neighboring mainland China.

 India

 Mumbai has around 200–250 functional sirens.
 The government is planning to change the system by incorporating modern wireless and digital technology in place of the present landline switching system.

-In Mumbai civil defence, sirens were used during the Indo-Pakistan wars of 1965 and 1971, warning civilians about air raids by the Pakistan Air Force.
+In Mumbai, civil defence sirens were used during the Indo-Pakistan wars of 1965 and 1971, warning civilians about air raids by the Pakistan Air Force.
 At night, sirens were also used to indicate blackouts, when all lights in Mumbai were switched off.
 Daily tests of the sirens at 9 a.m. were recently reduced to once per month.
 They are controlled by the Regional Civil Defence Control Center, Mumbai, with input from Indian Defence Services.
 Sirens are also used to denote a minute's worth of silence on special occasions.

 Japan

-Japan has bosai musen and other systems like Toshiba and NEC.
+Japan utilizes a system of mainly electronic Bosai Musen electronic sirens to warn of impending missile strikes or natural disasters such as Tsunamis.
+The system was installed by J-Alert in 2007 as one of their many other methods of warning the public of incoming dangers.

+Some of these sirens are also used to play music at certain times of day, presumably as an end of day signal.

+In Japan, where natural disasters occur frequently, civil defense alerts play an important role.
+These alert systems are located in towns and cities all over the country and are connected to J-Alert, which makes it possible to send alerts to the whole country in the shortest possible time.
+Unlike the traditional blaring sirens, the Japanese government usually plays soothing music.
+These are usually played at 5:00 p.m. and play a variety of music including children's songs.
+The music played varies from region to region, and in some areas foreign music, such as Edelweiss, become part of people's daily lives, reminding children to come home and signaling the end of the workday for employees.
+In addition, some towns use it as a public announcement system for local news, events, etc. However, these announcements are made in the morning.
+This has led to resentment among some residents.

+Japan also had a large mechanical siren system not used to warn residents, made by Yamaha, called the Yamaha Music Siren, sounded at certain times of day presumably as an end of day signal.
+These sirens had many mechanical choppers with different port ratios to match a certain musical note.
+These choppers would have rotating stators in order to let each note play individually, in order to play music.